MatAtBread/nodent/README.md

 Changelog
 =========
+02Feb14: Make compile() log friendly error messages and throw an object of type Error if there is a problem parsing

 31Jan14: Enforce wrapping of $error() values in a native JS "Error" if they are not already done so.
 To return "non-error" values, use "return", not "throw"

 30Jan14: Add nodent.compile() to provide a one-step cross compilation.
 Expose optional "sourceMapping" parameter to allow for a server-side installation to cross-compile client-side JS on the fly